-A package of activities aimed at supporting the extension agents both at community and at county levels in delivering extension packages, review of the extension policy (NALEP), and guidelines for avoiding/eliminating the relief syndrome of both farmers and officials, adoption of measures aimed at rendering sustainable the public/communities extension service after the support of the project.
-The extension guidelines developed under SORUDEV will be utilized and updated.
+A package of activities aimed in delivering effective extension packages to the farmers by, whenever possible, supporting the public extension agents both at community and at county levels and/or directly by the NGOs staff.
+For avoiding/eliminating the relief syndrome of both farmers and officials, when conditions allow, the adoption of measures aimed at rendering sustainable public/communities extension service after the end of the project.

+The extension guidelines and methodology developed under SORUDEV and updated under the current Technical Assistance team will be utilized.

-1.2 Seeds research and production for stabilized and diversified species and varieties.
+1.2 Seeds production for stabilized and diversified species and varieties.

 Promotion of the production and utilisation of quality foundation and certified seeds, and, when possible, with the support to research in the existing Research Centers in order to render sustainable and effective the timing needed for producing varieties adapted to local conditions.
 The multiplication of such seeds may become source of private business (International Organisations are interested to buy certified seeds locally produced).
 The objective is to provide South Sudanese farmers with seeds locally produced and adapted to the local conditions, reducing the import dependency and generating income for the local farmers.
+The seeds produced may be distributed to the farmers for free or at a gradual cost recovery basis according to the economy conditions.